There are many paths in life. But the longest of them all is the path to the heart.

 Instead, philautia is self-love in its healthiest form.
 It shares the Buddhist philosophy of “self-compassion” which is the deep understanding that only once you have the strength to love yourself and feel comfortable in your own skin, will you be able to provide love to others.
 As Aristotle put it, “All friendly feelings for others are an extension of a man’s feelings for himself.”

 You cannot share what you do not have.
 If you do not love yourself, you cannot love anyone else either.
 The only way to truly be happy is to find that unconditional love for yourself.
-Only once you learn to love and understand yourself, will you be ready to search for the spiritual freedom of the Self.
+Often learning to love yourself involves embracing all the qualities you perceive as “unlovable”, this is where shadow work comes in.

 Love Catalyst: Soul